Genusbiz/docs/developers/defining-an-app-model/logic/action-orchestration/actions/effects/create-a-mail-message.md

-# Create a Mail Message
+# Create a mail message

 With this effect you can create and send a mail message to one or more recipients containing a subject, message and attachments.
 The content of the message can be personalized for each recpient by associating the subject, message and attachments to your data sources.